-I made taco, pizza, and spinach and bacon egg cups or mini quiches in one pan since I couldn’t decide which one of the three to make.
+I made tacos, pizza, and spinach and bacon egg cups, or mini quiches in one pan since I couldn’t decide which one of the three to make.

 Are Egg Cups Healthy?